RinVindor/vtm20th-foundry-vtt/README.md

-# Mage: The Ascension 20th Anniversary Edition System for Foundry VTT
+# Vampire: The Masquerade 20th Anniversary Edition System for Foundry VTT

 [![Foundry Shield 0.7.9]][Foundry URL]
 [![MIT License]][MIT URL]

-This system is for playing Mage Ascension features of 20th Anniversary System for Foundry VTT.
+This system is for playing Vampire The Masquerade features of 20th Anniversary System for Foundry VTT.

-All this system was edited and remodelated from Vampire the Masquerade 5e System (link: [vtm5e]) created and susteined by [Rayji96], still have a lot working to do...
+All this system was edited and remodelated from Vampire the Masquerade 5e System (link: [vtm5e]) created and susteined by [Rayji96], then updated from [renanmsouza] who wrote the majority of the initial code used here for Mage 20th.

 All the credits to original team of creators is below.